Jeffrey-S-Smith/trainLinkList-/README.md

 ## Node A

 - count Passengers say there is 20
+- need to store 20
 - node data = 20
-- need to store 20
 - check if there is next
-- if there is a next then move to next
+- if there is a next then move to next else if no next stop
 - there is a next

 ```mermaid